xcsp3team/PyCSP3-models/realistic/SeatMoving/README.md

 The problem is to move a person from a start position to a goal position.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2020 Minizinc challenge.
-The MZN model was proposed by Toshimitsu Fujiwara.
-No Licence was explicitly mentioned (MIT Licence is assumed).
+The original MZN model was proposed by Toshimitsu Fujiwara - no licence was explicitly mentioned (MIT Licence is assumed).

 ## Data Example
   sm-10-12-00.json